AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/new-object-headers.md

   </tr>
   <tr>
    <td role="rowheader">Licenses in use </td>
-   <td> <p>The Licenses in use box displays the number of Plan and Work license users in the group and its subgroups.
-You can click the numbers to see this information for all 5 license types.</p> <p>For more information, see <a href="../../administration-and-setup/manage-groups/create-and-manage-groups/view-number-licenses-allocated-used-group.md" class="MCXref xref">View the number of licenses allocated and used in a group in the new Adobe Workfront experience</a>.</p> </td>
+   <td> <p>The [!UICONTROL Licenses in use] box displays the number of Plan and Work license users in the group and its subgroups.
+You can click the numbers to see this information for all 5 license types.</p> <p>For more information, see <a href="../../administration-and-setup/manage-groups/create-and-manage-groups/view-number-licenses-allocated-used-group.md" class="MCXref xref">View the number of licenses allocated and used in a group in the new [!DNL Adobe Workfront] experience</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Group Administrators</td>